MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 As we continue to develop this, we plan to enable more admin customization where new assets can be provided for Microsoft Edge for Business.

-## Enable Microsoft Edge for Business preview
+## Use the Microsoft Edge for Business preview

 Microsoft Edge for Business is available in public preview on managed devices on Microsoft Edge version 116 or later.